slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 </busconfig>
 ```

-Fortunately, we can SSH directly to the container running the web application.
+We can SSH directly to the container running the web application.

 ![](/assets/images/htb-writeup-oouch/Screenshot_37.png)